Five powerful steps to let your kids feel „at home“ in your family.

 Look beyond their behaviour.
 Look beyond your own exhaustion, sorrow or fears.
 If you are like me, then there are situations that are not so easy and it takes self-control and determination to not let the kids suffer from how you feel right then.
 But let them know that they are loved.
 Let them know that you will be there for them no matter what … That you see how amazing they are (if you don’t it’s time to dig for the gold in your child)-That they are fearfully and wonderfully made.
 And tell them.
 Daily.
 And don’t worry.
 They will never get spoiled by you doing that.

 5. Be friends!
 I’ve heard from many places that this is one thing you should not be.
 A friend of your kids.
-I will soon do a blog post about this subject because it’s a bigger one as you might think.
+In this Article I wrote more about that subject.
 Here I will just say: I am a friend of my Kids.
 And the best compliment my husband gets from them is: “You are my best friend, Daddy”.
 Not in the sense that you are on the same level and that you share with them everything going on in your life.
 But think about, if you would feel the freedom to treat your friend like you treat your child (well, probably not you, but many people do) …yell at them, being harsh, critical, distant, never there, only caring for their behaviour, always believing the worst about them… how long would this friend stay your friend?
 So how much more we want to treat our kids the way would we treat a friend?
 And don’t worry.
 By doing it right, they will not lose respect.
 They will respect you MORE.